Chase Sapphire Reserve (CSR) Card Benefits

 So I decided to look into the Chase Sapphire Reserve annual fee, to (at least) ensure I fully understood it.
 And that was everything, fully understanding it.

-After researching the facts, I could see that the Chase Sapphire Reserve annual fee was almost meaningless—because this card provided me with more than $350 in needed annual benefits.
+After researching the facts, I could see that the Chase Sapphire Reserve annual fee was almost meaningless at that time, since it provided me with more than $350 in needed annual benefits.

 And, again, after researching the facts, the Chase Sapphire Reserve annual fee was almost meaningless—because this card provided me with more than $550 in needed annual benefits.

-Like all benefits, fine print is involved—and I don’t need or use every Chase Sapphire Reserve benefit.
-So I’m just going to share how I interpret the Chase benefits I do need and use (which could be inaccurate, thus every individual must always verify Chase benefits with Chase directly).
+Like all benefits, fine print is involved—and I didn’t need or use every Chase Sapphire Reserve benefit.
+So I’m just going to share how I interpreted the Chase benefits I did need and use (which could be inaccurate, thus every individual must always verify Chase benefits with Chase directly).

 No Foreign Transaction Fees (3% Value)

-Since I like spending time away from my home country, I always want a credit card that does not charge foreign transaction fees—which the Chase Sapphire Reserve card does not charge.
+Since I like spending time away from my home country, I always want a credit card that does not charge foreign transaction fees, which the Chase Sapphire Reserve card was not charging.

-This means the purchases I make outside of the US are not subject to foreign transaction fees, which saves me around 3% in fees that would otherwise be charged to my credit card.
+This means the purchases I made outside of the US were not subject to foreign transaction fees, which saved me around 3% in fees that would otherwise have been charged to my credit card.

-For instance, if my budget is $3,000 a month and I charge everything outside my home country, Chase does not charge me an extra $90/month (or so) in fees.
+For instance, if my budget was $3,000 a month and I charged everything outside my home country, Chase did not charge me an extra $90/month (or so) in fees.

-If my budget is $4,000 a month and I charge everything outside my home country, Chase does not charge me an extra $120/month (or so) in fees.
+If my budget was $4,000 a month and I charged everything outside my home country, Chase did not charge me an extra $120/month (or so) in fees.

-If my budget is $5,000 a month and I charge everything outside my home country, Chase does not charge me an extra $150/month (or so) in fees.
+If my budget was $5,000 a month and I charged everything outside my home country, Chase did not charge me an extra $150/month (or so) in fees.

 I notice all the miscellaneous fees we can accidentally find ourselves paying, and I consider each fee a drain on financial stability.
 I think it’s wise to avoid all fees possible.

-The Chase Sapphire Reserve credit card ensures that my credit card statement is never charged foreign transaction fees.
+The Chase Sapphire Reserve credit card ensured that my credit card statement was never charged foreign transaction fees.

 Annual Travel Credit ($300 Value)

-I charge at least $300 of the following travel expenses to my Chase Sapphire Reserve credit card annually, which means I qualify to receive Chase’s Annual Travel Credit benefit.
-Thus, Chase reimburses $300 of the following charges to my credit card statement annually…
+I charged at least $300 of the following travel expenses to my Chase Sapphire Reserve credit card annually, which meant I qualified to receive Chase’s Annual Travel Credit benefit.
+Thus, Chase reimbursed $300 of the following charges to my credit card statement annually…

 airlines